Stephen Boyd: 1960s

-Boyd was featured in the popular TV program This Is Your Life on 3 February 1960, which featured many of Boyd's family members and acquaintances (including Michael Redgrave) telling stories about his early life and film career.
-This should be some indication of how "Stephen Boyd fever" was catching.
-Newspaper columnists were getting swarmed with letters from female fans of all ages wanting to know more about Boyd.
+Boyd was featured in the TV programme This Is Your Life on 3 February 1960, which featured many of Boyd's family members and acquaintances (including Michael Redgrave) telling stories about his early life and film career.
 He was being sent dozens of starring roles, most of which he had to turn down due to other obligations.
 He opted out of the biblical epic The Story of Ruth, which didn't please Fox studios, and he was one of the front-runners to star with Marilyn Monroe in her picture Let's Make Love.

 In early 1960, Boyd won the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance in Ben-Hur.
-In January 1960, Boyd made a guest appearance alongside the silent-era Ben-Hur stars Ramon Novarro and Francis X. Bushman on Hedda Hopper's special television programme Hedda Hopper's Hollywood.
+In January 1960, Boyd made a guest appearance alongside the silent-era Ben-Hur stars Ramon Novarro and Francis X. Bushman on Hedda Hopper's television programme Hedda Hopper's Hollywood.
 In February 1960, he starred in the Playhouse 90 television performance called The Sound of Trumpets with Dolores Hart, which garnered good reviews.
-He also appeared as a singing guest on The Dinah Shore Chevy Show on 13 March 1960 where he performed two Irish folk songs with Dinah Shore, "The Leprechaun Song" and "Molly Malone", and an Irish step dance.
+He also appeared as a singing guest on The Dinah Shore Chevy Show on 13 March 1960 where he performed two Irish folk songs with Shore, "The Leprechaun Song" and "Molly Malone", and an Irish step dance.

-Boyd chose to do roles which he felt comfortable in.
-His next choice was The Big Gamble, which featured Darryl F. Zanuck's current paramour and French icon Juliette Gréco.
-It was filmed on the Ivory Coast of West Africa, Dublin and the southern part of France in the spring and summer of 1961.
-The adventure of making this film almost outdid the adventure in the film itself as the crew slept in tents in the jungle that were guarded by natives on parole for cannibalism.
-Boyd nearly drowned in the Ardèche river during the making of the film.
-Luckily he was saved by his co-star and excellent swimmer David Wayne.
-Boyd spoke about this incident during his appearance on the popular TV programme What's My Line? which aired on 11 December 1960.
+Boyd's next choice was The Big Gamble, which featured Juliette Gréco.
+It was filmed on the Ivory Coast of West Africa, Dublin, and southern France in the spring and summer of 1961.
+The crew slept in tents in the jungle that were guarded by natives on parole for cannibalism.